HMS Dolphin (1781): Construction and armament

 Ordered by The Admiralty on 8 January 1777, Dolphin was the only one of her class not built under contract, and her keel of 115 ft, was laid down on 1 May at Chatham Dockyard.
 As built, she was 139 ft 11 in long at the gundeck, had a beam of 37 ft, and a depth in the hold of 16 ft 4 in.
 She measured 880 47/94 tons burthen.

-Dolphin was armed with 20 x 18-pounder guns on her lower deck, 22 x 9-pounder guns on her upper deck and 2 x 6-pounder guns on her forecastle.
-She did not carry guns on her quarter deck.
+Dolphin was armed with 20 × 18-pounder guns on her lower deck, 22 × 9-pounder guns on her upper deck and 2 × 6-pounder guns on her forecastle.
+She did not carry guns on her quarterdeck.
 She served a number of times as a transport or hospital ship, when she was armed with between twenty and twenty-four 9-pounders on her upper decks.

 Service

 Dolphin was commissioned for the North Sea in March 1781, under Captain William Blair, and was present at the Battle of Dogger Bank that summer.
 Britain had declared war on the Dutch Republic the previous December, in retaliation for the latter's support of the American war effort.
 Dolphin was part of Vice-Admiral Hyde Parker's squadron, which was escorting a convoy from the Baltic, when on 5 August it discovered a fleet of Dutch warships and merchant vessels near Dogger Bank.
 Each of the forces selected seven ships to do battle.
 Dolphin stood second in the British line behind HMS Berwick, with HMS Buffalo, HMS Fortitude, HMS Princess Amelia, HMS Preston and HMS Bienfaisant.
 While the British supply ships continued their journey to England, the Dutch line of battle, comprising the 54-gun Erfprins, the 74-gun Admiraal Generaal, the 40-gun Argo, the 54-gun Batavier, the 68-gun Admiraal de Ruijter, the 54-gun Admiraal Piet Hein and the 68-gun Hollandia, positioned itself between its convoy and the enemy.
 After a general chase, the British, occupying the windward position, bore down on the Dutch, line abreast, at 06:10.
 At 08:00 a close action ensued, which continued until mid-morning when the Dutch warships sought to disengage and return to Texel with their convoy.
 By this time neither side was in a condition to continue the fight and although the British tried to reform their line, they were unable to pursue.

 Under her new captain, Robert Manners Sutton, Dolphin sailed for Jamaica on 31 January 1782.
 When war with the colonies ended in September 1783, Dolphin returned to England, where, between March and June 1784, £5,936.6.8d was spent on repairs at Chatham dockyard.
 She was then laid up in ordinary.